beng1307/portfolio/README.md

 ## exam02:

-Some small programs/ functios for the first common core exam.
+Some small programs/ functions for the first common core exam.

 -----------------------------------------------------------------